On Computing the Maximum Parsimony Score of a Phylogenetic Network: Complexity of Computing the Softwired Parsimony Score of a Rooted Phylogenetic Network

-\begin{proof} We reduce from \textsc{Edge Cluster Containment}.
-Assume there is \leo{an} algorithm $\mathcal{A}$ to decide \textsc{Binary Edge Cluster Containment} in polynomial time.
+\begin{observation} \textsc{Binary Edge Cluster Containment} is NP-hard. \end{observation} \begin{proof} We reduce from \textsc{Edge Cluster Containment}.
+Assume there is an algorithm $\mathcal{A}$ to decide \textsc{Binary Edge Cluster Containment} in polynomial time.
 Let $N$ be a phylogenetic network on $X$ containing an edge $e$.
 We want to know if $e$ represents a particular cluster $C$.
 Let $N^B$ be an arbitrary binary refinement of $N$.
 Note that $N^B$ contains all edges of $N$, and possibly some more (unless $N$ is already binary), \snew{in the sense that edges in $N^B$ could be contracted to once again obtain $N$.
 Hence,} $e$ is contained in $N^B$, too.
-An example of a binary refinement of a \snew{nonbinary} network is depicted in Figure \ref{fig:refinement}.
+An example of a binary refinement of a \snew{nonbinary} network is depicted in Figure~\ref{fig:refinement}.
 So we can use $\mathcal{A}$ to decide if $e$ represents $C$ in $N^B$.
 Note that $e$ represents $C$ in $N^B$ if and only if $e$ represents $C$ in $N$, because it is easy to see that refining a network does not change the clusters pending on a particular edge.
-Therefore, this method would provide a \leo{polynomial-time} algorithm to solve \textsc{Edge Cluster Containment}.
+Therefore, this method would provide a polynomial-time algorithm to solve \textsc{Edge Cluster Containment}. \end{proof}